olneyhymn/tim.ulsterworldly.com/content/posts/2024-05-24-serpant-in-the-wilderness.md

 ---
-title: Serpant in the Wilderness
+title: Lesson on Numbers 21
 date: 2008-12-31T18:24:00.000Z
 ---
 *The following is a lesson I taught at [Wears Valley Ranch](http://wvr.org) in 2008.*